Australia Car Hire Excess Insurance

 Our Australia Car Hire Excess Insurance policies are available for EU residents only.

-- Drivers between 21 and 84 — Cover for a wide age range of insured drivers from 21 and 84.
+- Drivers aged between 21 and 84 — Cover for a wide age range of insured drivers

-- Tyres and windscreen cover — Covers the excess on claims for the repair or replacements of your tyres and windscreen.
-This also includes damage to windows, headlights, undercarriage, and roof.
+- Tyres and windscreen cover — Covers the excess on claims for the repair or replacement of your tyres and windscreen.
+This also includes damage to windows, headlights, undercarriage, and roof

 - Courtesy car excess cover for any vehicle that’s loaned to you if your rental car is being repaired.